SneakBug8/nestjs-docs-ru/recipes/sql-typeorm.md

 ];
 ```

+> warning **Warning** Setting `synchronize: true` shouldn't be used in production - otherwise you can lose production data.

-> warning **Hint** Following best practices, we declared the custom provider in the separated file which has a `*.providers.ts` suffix.
+> info **Hint** Following best practices, we declared the custom provider in the separated file which has a `*.providers.ts` suffix.

 Then, we need to export these providers to make them **accessible** for the rest of the application.